riddlexu/riddlexu.github.io/source/_posts/2014-10-26-first-blog.markdown

 categories:
 ---

 This is the first post of my blog.
-I will add more content soon.
-Good luck!
+Hello world!